ariasdiniz/macaw_framework/README.md

 The verb methods must always return a string or nil (used as the response), a number corresponding to the HTTP status code to be returned to the client and the response headers as a Hash or nil.
 If an endpoint doesn't return a value or returns nil for body, status code and headers, a default 200 OK status will be sent as the response.

+For cron jobs without a start_delay, a value of 0 will be used.
+For a job without name, a unique name will be generated for it.

 ## Contributing